cazumbaugh3/CIS-751-Computer-and-Information-Security/Lab_Assignment_2/Report.md

 ### Collaborators: None

 ## Task 1
 In this task we check to see if the `/bin/bash_shellshock` and `/bin/bash` shells are vulnerable to shellshock.
-Shellshock was a vulnerability in bash that exploited how environment variables are passed to child processes.
-Specifically, if a bash function is written as a string and saved as an environment variable (ex. `foo='() { echo Hello, World; };'`) it will be parsed as a function when the environment variables are inherited by a child process.
-Moreover, bash parses and executes when evaluating this, so subsequent commands will be executed when the function is parsed.
-For example, the string `"Executed"` will be printed when the below environment variable is inherited by a child process.
+Shellshock was a vulnerability in bash that exploits how environment variables are passed to child processes.
+Specifically, if a bash function is written as a string and saved as an environment variable (ex. `foo='() { echo Hello, World; };'`) it will be parsed as a function when the environment variables are inherited by a new Bash shell.
+Moreover, Bash parses and executes when evaluating this, so subsequent commands will be executed when the function is parsed.
+For example, the string `"Executed"` will be printed when the below environment variable is inherited by a new vulnerable Bash shell.
 ```sh
 FOO='() { echo junk; }; echo Executed'
 ```